romantictangerine/romantictangerine/README.md

 ## BEFORE YOU INTERACT
 - i am terrible at introducing myself or making good convos, so i might js come out as quiet if i just met you
-- i do jokes w suicide (either abt me or someone else) often, if ur not comfortable w this you can tell me and ill avoid it with you.
+- some of my jokes might not be considered as 'nice' **(?)** so, please let me know if this bothers you, i will fix it *♡*

 ## DO **NOT** INTERACT
-- basic dni criteria
+- i do not have a fixed dni, but basic dni i guess
-- pedo, zoo
-- if you self-diagnosis urself (if its a joke then i rlly dont care)

 ![](https://64.media.tumblr.com/c4dae9b43ba10cf9ace129b36b2ee5e9/76d8d2234287670b-e2/s250x400/cd95d96f45636748363b39b7a9bdbb0dd11a0799.gifv)

 >" You fools!
 Don't you wish to tame the sun?!
 Don't you wish to dominate creation!? *Don't you wish to not fear anything!?* ,,

-## LIKES
+## INTERESTS
 - jjba
-- snk
-- roblox
+- rdr
-- fnaf
+- l4d
 - osu
-- ponytown
-- anything where i can code:333333 (i suck at it)
-- kny
+- drawing
-- VILLAINS 🗣🗣
+- editing

 ## MUSIC TASTE
 - deftones
-- doja cat
-- panic! at the disco
-- linked horizon
 - kmfdm
+- los bunkers
-- korn
+- some others
-- n like so much stuff more but i no no wanna

 ![](https://64.media.tumblr.com/4b8eaa39b1dc97b6f5241b045b5ca9ec/0d9d6392a423e969-0c/s500x750/a79a060e378bce57436289dfda93f6239beb670b.gifv)